 Beatrix Potter and the Unfortunate Tale of a Borrowed Guinea Pig by Deborah Hopkinson, illustrated by Charlotte Voake

 Young Beatrix lived in London with her many animals, bunnies, hedgehogs, news, snakes, dick, salamanders, a frog, and more.
 She constantly recorded all their adventures, usually misadventures.
 Most of all, she painted her animals.
 One day she borrowed her neighbor’s guinea pig so that she could paint her.
 But when she left her unattended, the little creature got into some glue and paper which killed her.
 She sadly confessed the mishap to her neighbor and gave her the painting as an apology.
 (The door was slammed in her face.)
-But when Beatrix became famous, her neighbor sold the painting for lots of money — so the moral is if an aspiring artists gives you a picture, keep it.
-You just never know.
+But when Beatrix became famous, her neighbor sold the painting for lots of money.
 Quirky and fun.

 Poet: The Remarkable Story of George Moses Horton by Don Tate